Blockchain Development

 Token Creation

-• Tokens are generated on a blockchain (commonly Ethereum using the ERC-20 standard or Binance Smart Chain using BEP-20).
+Tokens are generated on a blockchain (Ethereum ERC-20 or Binance Smart Chain BEP-20) and programmed with smart contracts defining their functionality.

 Pre-Sale & Public Sale